sanika-jain/AgenticAI-Agno/Eval/Readme.md

       iii.
 Answer Synthesis Agent: Synthesizes information from multiple articles into a coherent answer.

-3. Coordinates these agents as a team using the Team class, so each agent performs its task in sequence, passing results to the next.
+2. Coordinates these agents as a team using the Team class, so each agent performs its task in sequence, passing results to the next.
-4. Enables advanced features such as tool usage visibility, markdown formatting, debug mode, and sharing of context/history among agents.
-5. Provides a web-based playground app for interactive experimentation with the agent team.

 **Automated Evaluation**